GustavoPMex/inventario-apis-frontend/README.md

 ## About the project
 ```
 This project is a practice about a small inventory management.
-It use APIS provided by Django Project
+Its database is provided by Firebase.
 ```

 ### Project setup